coreos/vault-operator/doc/user/vault-ui.md

               value: {{ .Values.vault.auth }}
             - name: NODE_TLS_REJECT_UNAUTHORIZED
               value: '0'
 ```

-Next modify the file `vault-ui/kubernetes/chart/vault-ui/values.yaml` to configure the way to access the Vault-UI e.g using Ingress, ClusterIP, LoadBalancer etc.
+Next, modify the file `vault-ui/kubernetes/chart/vault-ui/values.yaml` to configure a way to access the Vault-UI using Ingress, ClusterIP, LoadBalancer, or other services.

 **Configuration for Ingress:**

-The following example will setup the vault UI to be accessbile at the ingress host `vault-ui.ingress.staging.core-os.net` in the namespace `vault-services`.
-Change the ingress hostname and namespace as needed.
+The following example will set up the Vault UI to be accessible at the Ingress host `vault-ui.ingress.staging.core-os.net` in the namespace `vault-services`.
+Change the Ingress hostname and namespace as needed.

-If you use ingress you’ll need to manually create TLS certificate that will be used to setup the ingress resource for the Vault-UI as described in the [ingress setup][ingress-tls] guide:
+Using Ingress requires a manually created TLS certificate for use when setting up the Ingress resource for the Vault-UI, as described in [Set up Ingress for Vault][ingress-tls]:

 ```sh
 KUBE_NS=vault-services \
 SERVER_SECRET=vault-ui-server-ingress-tls \